YuanhuiAtGit/PCAP-Essentials-2-Notes/README.md

 * **[constructing and using Python packages](https://github.com/YuanhuiAtGit/PCAP-Essentials-2-Notes/blob/main/1.3packages.py)**
 * **[PIP (Python Installation Package) and how to use it to install and uninstall ready-to-use packages from PyPI](https://github.com/YuanhuiAtGit/PCAP-Essentials-2-Notes/blob/main/1.4PyPi&pip.md)**
 ### 2.Srings, String and List Methods, Exceptions
+* Characters, strings and coding standards
+* Strings vs. lists – similarities and differences
+* Lists methods
+* String methods
+* Python's way of handling runtime errors
+* Controlling the flow of errors using try and except
+* Hierarchy of exceptions
 ### 3.Object-Oriented Programming
 ### 4.Miscellaneous